You will not finish going through the Cities of Israel before the Son of Man Comes

 Matthew 10:34 Commentary: The Sword of the Prince of Peace is the Word of God.

-Matthew 10:34 Commentary: As a Reminder of Jesus’ Warnings concerning the impending War, a Sword-Shaped Star hovered over Israel in A.D.
+“Hyper Preterism” and Matthew 10:34: As a Reminder of Jesus’ Warnings concerning the impending War, a Sword-Shaped Star hovered over Israel in A.D.
 66.

 It would not be surprising if the zealots, eager to overthrow their Roman oppressors, saw in this star-shaped sword a divine call to arms.
-Perhaps this omen indicated to them that God would also take up his sword against Rome and aid them in their struggle?
-In truth, the sword had another function.
+Perhaps this omen indicated to them that God would also take up His sword against Rome and aid them in their struggle?
+In truth, I believe the sword had another function.
 As indicated in Revelation 19:15, it was Christ’s tool to strike down the nations and that includes both Rome and Judea.
-This heavenly sword hovering over Judea overlooked a land of strife.
+This heavenly sword in the sky above Judea overlooked a land of strife.
 In the following verses, Jesus says:

 35For I have come to turn “‘a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law— 36a man’s enemies will be the members of his own household.’

-Matthew 10:35-36 Commentary: Josephus describes how the War with Rome pitted Family Members against One Another.
+Preterism Explained and Interpreted, A Commentary of Matthew 10:35-36: Josephus describes how the War with Rome pitted Family Members against One Another.

 The war with Rome tore families apart.
 Concerning this dissension, Josephus writes: